 Trauma Center Designation

-To be eligible for approval as a Level I, Level II or a pediatric trauma center, a hospital must complete the applicable application and submit all requested information to the Department of Health (DOH), Division of Emergency Preparedness and Community Support, Bureau of Emergency Medical Oversight, Trauma Section, for review.
-The following must be used to complete this application: Level I Trauma Center Application Manual, January 2010; Level II Trauma Center Application Manual, January 2010; and Pediatric Trauma Center Application Manual, January 2010; as well as the Trauma Center Standards, DOH Pamphlet 150-9, January 2010,” and the application requirements of Chapter 395, Part II, Florida Statutes, and Florida Administrative Code Rule 64J-2.
+To be eligible for approval as a level I, level II or a pediatric trauma center, a hospital must complete the applicable application and submit all requested information to the Department of Health, (Department) Division of Emergency Preparedness and Community Support, Bureau of Emergency Medical Oversight, Trauma Section, for review.
+The application requirements are outlined in Chapter 395, Part II, Florida Statutes (F.S.), and Chapter 64J-2, Florida Administrative Code (F.A.C.).

 Certificate of Approval